 At the end of the regatta, Odenbach finished in second with Matt Thompson and Kevin Kenny's Quantum spinnaker powering them to third.
 I rounded out the top five, while Quantum sails helped power Peter Doyle and Jack Huebschmann to a sixth-place finish.

-Check out the results and drone video from the 2017 J/22 Midwinter Championship.
+Check out the results from the 2017 J/22 Midwinter Championship.